-29.2% of companies within the portfolio align with the goal of limiting temperature increase to below 2°C. 0.0% of companies within the portfolio align with the goal of limiting temperature increase to below 1.5°C. The portfolio implied temperature is greater than 2.0°C, driven primarily by one fund that had an outsized emission profile and associated implied temperature rise metrics as at 31 July 2024.
-Exposure to this fund is approximately 1% of the portfolio.
+27.3% of companies within the portfolio align with the goal of limiting temperature increase to below 2°C. 0.0% of companies within the portfolio align with the goal of limiting temperature increase to below 1.5°C. The underlying holdings of the portfolio have implied temperature rise metrics ranging between 1.7°C and 4.1°C as at 31 July 2024.